fherling/BOW/bow-doc/readme.txt

-This project could take all development documentation
+This project could take all development documentation.